fleetdm/fleet/handbook/product.md

 ## Q1 2022 product objectives

-In Q1 2022, the Fleet organization set comapny wide objectives.
+In Q1 2022, Fleet organization set company wide objectives.
 The product team was reponsible for the product objectives that contributed to the company wide objectives.

-The following list includes the company wide objectives, product objectives and whether or not the product team hit or missed each objective:
+The following list includes the company wide objectives, product objectives ("How?" sections) and whether or not the product team hit or missed each objective:

 #### Ultimate source of truth